angular-wizard/angular-wizard/README.md

 # Angular-Wizard

 Angular-wizard is a component that will make it easy for you to create wizards in your app.
-You can check an example of the wizard [by clicking here](http://www.google.com)
+You can check a running example of the wizard [by clicking here](http://mgonto.github.io/angular-wizard/)

 # How do I add this to my project?
 You can download this by: